 Note: It is important to have at least one extra day between the hike and possible flights.
 The weather conditions in the arctic regions are sometimes unpredictable and we might have to stay an extra night on the route for safety reasons.
-There are no extra costs of the extra night in this case, but make sure your return plans are flexible.
+There are no extra costs for the extra night in this case, but make sure your return plans are flexible.
 There is no need to buy a return bus ticket to Rovaniemi or Tromso in advance.

 4 days hiking with a professional guide

-2 nights in shared cabin in Kilpisjärvi
+2 nights in shared cabin / rooms in Kilpisjärvi / Lyngenfjord

 3 nights in reservation huts

-transfer from Goulasjávri to Kilpisjärvi
+Transfer from Goulasjávri to accomodation in Lyngenfjord

 Travel insurance, make sure your insurance covers activities in wilderness areas.

-Travel to and from Kilpisjärvi
+Travel to and from Kilpisjärvi / Lyngenfjord

-Food and snacks during the hike
+Snacks during the hike

 You will need good hiking boots and layered clothing for a cool climate.
 Be prepared for temperatures varying between 0-20 degrees.
 Wind and waterproof top layer, hat and mittens.